Plutonomicon/cardano-transaction-lib/doc/blockfrost.md

 Point the test suite to your keys by setting `PRIVATE_PAYMENT_KEY_FILE` and `PRIVATE_STAKE_KEY_FILE` to the paths of your `.skey` files.

 If you are going to use an enterprise address (without a staking credential component), then do not provide the staking key file.
+The choice of using either type of addresses does not affect anything, because the test suite will be using the address only to distribute funds to other, temporary addresses.

 ### 4. Setting up a directory for temporary keys